-If your child has a diagnosed learning difference or you feel that your student might benefit from the program at Shelton, visit our Admissions area to learn more about our school and to begin the admissons process.
+If your child has a diagnosed learning difference or you feel that your student might benefit from the program at Shelton, visit our Admissions area to learn more about our school and to begin the admissions process.

 We have provided several helpful articles a parent support section, and a list of resources (books, media, organizations, links, and presentations) to help you get started right away.
 In addition, a list informational training opportunities for parents, families, and caregivers is listed below.
-Teachers will also find this information valuable and can also find more information for the professional in our Training Center.
+Teachers will also find this information valuable and can also find more information for the professional in our Teacher Training deparment.

-Parent Training Opportunities through our Training Center
+Parent Training Opportunities through our Training Department

 - Saturday Parent Information Seminars

-- Thursday Evening Parent Information Overiew Series
+- Thursday Evening Parent Information Overview Series

 - Online Courses